jarun/buku/README.md

   - --deep : match **substrings** (`match` matches `rematched`) in URL, title and tags.
   - --sreg : match a regular expression (ignores --deep).
   - --stag : search bookmarks by a tag, or list all tags alphabetically with usage count (if no arguments).
   - Search results are indexed serially.
-This index is different from actual database index of a bookmark record which is shown in bold within `[]` after the URL.
+This index is different from actual database index of a bookmark record which is shown within `[]` after the URL.
 - **Encryption** is optional and manual.
 AES256 algorithm is used.
 To use encryption, the database file should be unlocked (-k) before using `buku` and locked (-l) afterwards.
 Between these 2 operations, the database file lies unencrypted on the disk, and NOT in memory.
 Also, note that the database file is *unencrypted on creation*.
 - **Editor** support:
   - A single bookmark can be edited before adding.
 The editor can be set using the environment variable *EDITOR* or by explicitly specifying the editor.
 The latter takes preference.
 If -a is used along with -w, the details are populated in the editor template.